mkasberg/script-seed/CONTRIBUTING.md

 If you haven't finished the [README](README.md), start there to understand how this project uses VS Code Dev Containers and Docker.

+## EditorConfig

+We have a [EditorConfig](https://editorconfig.org/) file to enforce a consistent code style.
+It's recommended to use an appropriate EditorConfig plugin for your IDE.
+We enforce our code style with a check in GitHub Actions.

 ## Test Suite

 The test suite can be run with `test.sh` inside the dev container: